jsudiaman/TuneJar/README.md

 - Library management is quick and painless.
 Simply choose which folders to track and let TuneJar do the hard work for you.
 - M3U playlists can be created, imported (e.g. from iTunes), and exported for use in other music players.
 - Metadata (Title/Artist/Album) can be edited directly.
-- TuneJar is skinnable via CSS.
-In addition, TuneJar will also ship with multiple premade themes.
+- TuneJar is skinnable via CSS and will ship with multiple premade themes.

 Upon pre-release, there will be a Wiki set up with more detailed information.
 Stay tuned!